 You can craft, scheme and plan ahead as much as you like, all in order to carry out your plan to greater success.
 It's one of the best mobile strategy games you can play even in 2021!

 Bad North: Jotunn Edition is a fusion of the strategy, roguelike and tactics genres - combining all the strengths of FTL: Faster Than Life with a tight troop management system.
 You'll lead a collection of heroes who you can level up between islands, but if they die then they're gone, so you'll have to make sure that you focus and specialise as you island-hop to avoid invaders.
 Bad North Jotunn Edition oozes style, with beautiful, minimalist levels which are procedurally generated each time.
 You'll defend these islands, moving your units from tile to tile and then watching as they dynamically battle to defend the space.

 It's all incredibly clever though, each unit acts and reacts independently, even if you are moving the squad as a whole.
 Alongside that there's a light twist on the standard rock-paper-scissors of spear, sword, bow, enough so that combat doesn't get tiring, especially as new enemies are introduced which require a bit more planning and thinking outside of the box.
 There's nothing quite like the moment where you outwit an entire enemy fleet, positioning perfectly so that not a single enemy makes it up to the huts you are defending.

-Much like the already-cited FTL: Faster Than Light, Bad North: Jotunn Edition is a must-have strategy game for mobile, an investment that I doubt even a single person regrets.
+Much like the already-cited FTL: Faster Than Light, Bad North: Jotunn Edition is a must-have game for Android, an investment that I doubt even a single person regrets.